KweenMother/Kween-of-Kodi/TROUBLESHOOTING.md

 ## 🔍 Root Cause
 - Not a Kodi issue, not a configuration problem.
-- Confirmed ISP (Altice) is filtering or DPI-blocking specific stream protocols.
+- Confirmed ISP (Optimum) is filtering or DPI-blocking specific stream protocols.
 - DNS override attempts failed.
 - Block was at the network/packet level.

 ---

 ## ☎️ ISP Escalation
-- Contacted Altice 3 times.
+- Contacted Optimum 3 times.
 - Explained all diagnostic steps (hotspot, VPN, different devices, different networks).
 - Asked for credit due to degraded service.
 - Mentioned switching to mobile provider → within 1 minute, service was unblocked.